dydra/http-api-tests/extensions/inference/README.md

 # HTTP API tests : inference, abstraction, extension functions

-This directory comprises tests SPARQL abstraction extensions.
+This directory comprises tests for SPARQL abstraction extensions.
 It is intended to cover the following mechanisms:

 - pattern-directed entailment :